-Brian Kolenda is recognized by his alma mater as a rising star among Canadian trial lawyers.
+Brian Kolenda was recognized by his alma mater as a rising star among Canadian trial lawyers.

-Brian will receive the Dan Soberman Outstanding Young Alumni Award for early-career success on May 24, 2018 at the annual Queen’s Law alumni event in Toronto.
+Brian received the Dan Soberman Outstanding Young Alumni Award for early-career success on May 24, 2018 at the annual Queen’s Law alumni event in Toronto.
 This award recognizes Brian for his outstanding professional achievement, community service and commitment to Queen’s Law since his graduation.